cvet/fonline/README.md

 * MapLoader: restore supporting of the map old text format
 * MapLoader: pass errors vector to MapLoaderException
 * MapLoader: remove mapper specific IsSelected from MapTile
-* MessageBox: fix workaround for strange behaviour of button focus
 * MsgFiles: move loading to constructors
 * Properties: don't preserve memory for not allocated components in entity
 * Properties: pack bool properties to one bit